jimmieego/reading-notes/CSS/CSS-in-Depth.md

 Note:

 - Use `em`s for media query breakpoints.
 It’s the only unit that performs consistently in all major browsers should the user zoom the page or change the default font size. `px`- and `rem`-based breakpoints are less reliable in Safari. `Em`s also have the benefit of scaling up or down with the user’s default font size, which is generally preferable.
+- Make sure each media query always comes after the styles it overrides, so the styles within the media query take precedence.

 #### Print styles